 The webinar will be presented by Jeremy Shipman, research scientist at CRAFT Tech; Kevin Colburn, sales manager at CEI, and Travis Carrigan, senior engineer at Pointwise.

-Register online at www.pointwise.com/webinars.
+Register online at info.pointwise.com/webinar-simulation-injection-pump-cavitation.

 The team at CRAFT Tech utilizes Pointwise for preprocessing and relies on its ability to easily manage and organize complex assemblies so they may focus on meshing a single component or multiple components at any time.
 This allows engineers to rapidly generate multiple blocks resulting in high quality hybrid grid assemblies while maintaining the connectivity between adjacent components to improve interpolation and solution accuracy.